Backfill

 How it works

 Each table is snapshotted in keyset-paged chunks (ordered by primary key), and each chunk is bracketed by low/high watermark markers emitted via pg_logical_emit_message.
-The live reader records any keys that change between the watermarks; at the high watermark the chunk's surviving rows are emitted through the same transform and sink path as live changes.
+The live reader records any keys that change between the watermarks, so at the high watermark the chunk's surviving rows are emitted through the same transform and sink path as live changes.
 If a row is changed live during the window, the live version wins.

 Progress is persisted per table, so a backfill resumes from its last cursor after a restart.